JoshuaJaworski/SteamDatabase-SQL/README.md

     -This allows the use of mySQL with Python
  -You can then run the program normally with command “python SteamDatabase.py” in the terminal (or your typical method for running py).
 ## Once running
- -Entering 1 will allow you to login as a previously registered account.
+ - Entering 1 will allow you to login as a previously registered account.
-    -My account will have initial data associated with it.
+    * My account will have initial data associated with it.
         -Email: jaws
         -Password: a
  -Entering 2 will allow you to create a new account.
 You will be prompted to enter a username, email, and password.
 Once created the account will be loaded with a balance of $1,000, but no other data associated with it.